MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

     - **Reduce public access** - Set Publicly available files to be available only with a shared link.
 (Google)

-    - **Expire shared link** - Ability to set an experation date for a shared link after which it will no longer be active.
+    - **Expire shared link** - Ability to set an expiration date for a shared link after which it will no longer be active.
 (Box)

     - **Change sharing link access level** - Ability to change the access level of the shared link between company only, collaborators only, and public.
 (Box)